haziyevv/mynotes/Data_Engineering.md

 - **D**urability: Completed transactions are saved to database, even if there is a system failure.

 **When Not To Use Relational Databases**

 - Large amounts of data.

+- Need to do fast reads and writes.
+High throughput rate.

 - Need to store different data formats

 - Flexible schema.
 To add columns to some rows but not all.

 - Horizontal scaling.
 Add new computers to the system.

 ## Postgresql